TheLeerName/FNF-extra/README.md

 # Friday Night Funkin' Extra
 FNF Modification in which there will be mod loader via **in-game** download!
 And more improvements...
 Now on **Psych Engine**!

+### To request new songs in official download menu, create issue or pull request in [this repository](https://github.com/TheLeerName/FNF-extra-docs)
 ## Tutorials: [Build instructions](art/docs/building.md) - [New difficulty system](art/docs/songs.md) - [Modcharts](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Lua-Script-API)

 ## Friday Night Funkin' - Psych Engine